Highway sniper who injured 2 people allegedly idolized Nikolas Cruz

 "He indicated that he idolized the mass shooter in the Parkland, Florida shooting recently, and called Nicolas Cruz a hero, and that Cruz gave him courage and confidence," the sheriff said.

-The Sheriff says Harbours targets were random.
+The sheriff says Harbour's targets were random.

 "Didn't specifically deal with one race or ethnicity just hate-filled in targeting pretty much everybody," the sheriff explained.

-Investigators also found an arsenal in Harbours car along with two handguns, a bolt action rifle and ammo for the riffle.
+Investigators also found an arsenal in Harbours car along with two handguns, a bolt action rifle and ammo for the rifle.

-When investigators talked to his family, his mother called him well-mannered and quite.
+When investigators talked to his family, his mother called him well-mannered and quiet.

 The sheriff says they may never know his exact motivations or intentions, only that he could have caused more bloodshed.